Ahr Valley

 Can I buy tickets online?

-Some attractions may offer online ticket purchases; check the official website for current information.
+Many attractions allow for online ticket purchases, but it’s best to check the official website for the most accurate and current options.

 Are there restrooms and cafes?